 Traffic medicine embraces all the disciplines, techniques, and methods developed to not only reduce injuries and deaths from motor vehicle crashes, but also to support safe mobility, including assessing fitness to drive as we age and providing alternative means of transportation when driving is not an option.
 The goal is to offer continued safe driving for those with relevant medical conditions whenever possible and to support the use of public transportation and ride sharing services like Uber and Lyft when it’s not.

-Transportation equity research focuses on identifying and addressing barriers to reliable transportation for improving health outcomes and reducing health disparities, one of five non-medical priority areas for improving health as part of Medicare and Medicaid’s Accountable Health Communities Initiative.
+Transportation equity research focuses on identifying and addressing barriers to reliable transportation for improving health outcomes and reducing health disparities, one of five non-medical priority areas for improving health as part of the Accountable Health Communities Initiative sponsored by Medicare and Medicaid.
 More than 3.6 million Americans miss or delay healthcare because of transportation barriers, and this lack of access to care can lead to serious short-term and long-term health issues.

 There is a need for a balanced medical perspective when assessing fitness to drive, one that can appropriately weigh actual safety risks against the real health consequences of restricting mobility.
 A partnership between the fields of health care and transportation could facilitate this balance.
 More sophisticated, individualized approaches and modeling are becoming available and could allow for personalized prevention that optimize outcomes not only for older adults, but also across the life span.
 In a commentary for the National Academy of Medicine (NAM), researchers seek to promote a culture that ensures our future well-being by encouraging physicians to support safe transportation as a key determinant of health and social inclusion.